QUIJOTE scientific results XIX. New constraints on the synchrotron spectral index using a semi-blind component separation method: Summary and conclusion

 This work presents the first application of a semi-blind component separation technique for estimating maps of foreground spectral indices, offering an alternative to fully parametric model-fitting approaches.
 Our method mitigates bias from unwanted components by deprojecting their first few moments using partial knowledge of their SEDs, thereby enhancing robustness to model inaccuracies.
-In contrast, parametric methods are more sensitive to assumptions about the exact spectral behavior of astrophysical components.
-For example, in this study we remove the dominant part of the dust contamination by deprojecting only its zeroth-order moment, whose spectrum is well defined perturbatively.
-Parametric approaches, on the other hand, require fitting the full dust component to avoid biases, often relying on a single modified blackbody model that may not fully capture the complexity of real dust emission.
+The advantage of the method proposed here is the use of the moment expansion approach, which makes minimal assumptions on the SED of the foregrounds, as compared to the existing parametric methods.